thashin04/thashin04/README.md

 ## About Me

-Hi, I'm Thashin, a frontend developer and UX/UI designer passionate about accessibility and design.
+Hi, I'm Thashin, a frontend developer and UX/UI designer passionate about accessibility and design!

 ## Current Focus